DeepaNxtGenForge/OIBSIP/README.md

 # OIBSIP

-#OIBSIP Python Internship - This Respository contains the projects completed as part of the Oasis Infobyte Internship Program
+This Respository contains the projects completed as part of the Oasis Infobyte Internship Program

 AUTHOR:M.DEEPA